Inspro-io/diligent-cedar-46432/src/pages/index.md

   - type: features_section
     features:
       - title: >-
-          “I love how lightweight and easy it is to use.
-It intuitively builds into my day-to-day rhythm, and the natural flow of my day.”
+          “I love how there is no need for proxy because the app runs directly on your own smartphone.
+This makes the service way cheaper.”
         subtitle: 'Ursula Gurnmeister, Sr. Design Manager at Company'
         image: images/testimonials.png
         image_alt: Ursula Gurnmeister photo